|

 for existing students to progress from one age group

-or 11 year old child, our program can accept your son or
+older child, our program can accept your son or

 daughter as a brand new student.